Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

   //ASSUMING A is both s-row-asymptotic-sparse AND s-column-asymptotic-sparse:
   A_* = break_into_orthogonal_groups(A)
   // Using graph theory on the matrix AAT you want an independent set.
-  // So coloring that graph with s^2 colors gets you the division.
+  // So a greedy coloring on that graph with s^2 colors gets you the division.
-  // A lazy bad division is all rows separately. for all i:
+  // A lazier bad division is all rows separately. for all i:
     let a_i be the row 2-norms of A_i
   v = c //start here
   i = 1
-  //using epsilon for precision. while 2-norm(A*v) > epsilon :
+  //using epsilon and delta for precision. while 2-norm(A*v) > epsilon :
     v = v - (A_iT * ( Diag(entrywise_inverse(a_i hadmard a_i) ) (A_i * v)))
     normalization_constant = cT * v
-    if abs( normalization_constant)  < epsilon * sqrt(vT*v)  :
+    if abs( normalization_constant)  < epsilon   :
+      throw NO VECTOR ERROR
+    if vT * v > delta :
       throw NO VECTOR ERROR
     v = v * b / normalization_constant
     i++